varesa/Minecart_speedplus/README.md

 ## [Download plugin jar](https://github.com/steel9/Minecart_speedplus/raw/master/bin/Minecart_speedplus_2.0.jar)

+This is a fork of a plugin called Minecart_speed+ by Esa Varemo (https://github.com/varesa/Minecart_speedplus).
+This fork adds multiple improvements to the original plugin.

-Minecart_speed+ is a Craftbukkit plugin that increases the maximum speed limits of minecarts.
+Minecart_speed+ is a Spigot plugin that increases the maximum speed limits of minecarts.

 Minecart_speedplus should be compatible with Spigot 1.12.2